Mado007/bank-data-analysis/Readme.md

     ```bash
     python banking_sales_analysis.py
     ```
+3. Follow the prompts to perform data analysis and visualization.

 ## 📈 Data_Analysis_Methods

 - **Data Visualization**: Utilized matplotlib and seaborn libraries to create visual representations of the data including histograms